-ESE 499 Research in Electrical Sciences (0-3)
+ESE 499: Research in Electrical Sciences (0-3)

 An independent research project with faculty supervision.
-Permission to register requires a 3.0 average in all engineering courses and the agreement of a faculty member to supervise the research.
-May be repeated but only three credits of research electives (AMS 487, CSE 487, MEC 499, ESM 499, EST 499, ISE 487) may be counted toward technical elective requirements for Electrical Engineering.
-All semesters.
+Permission to register requires a 3.00 g.p.a. in all engineering courses and the agreement of a faculty member to supervise the research.
+May be repeated but only three credits of research electives (AMS 487, BME 499, CSE 487, MEC 499, ESM 499, EST 499, ISE 487) may be counted toward non-ESE technical elective requirements.
+Fall, Spring, Summer

-Requirements: U4 standing, 3.00 grade point average minimum in all engineering courses, permission of the instructor and the department.
+Requirements: U4 standing, 3.00 g.p.a. minimum in all engineering courses, permission of department